-The Des Moines Bike Collective has put together a Walk and Bike Guide to help you experience Greater Des Moines by bicycle or by foot.
+Catch Des Moines has put together Walk and Bike Guides to help you experience Greater Des Moines by bicycle or by foot.
 The tours have some great themes for all kinds of interest.
 Catch a glimpse of downtown architecture, shopping areas, public gardens, art and more.
 No bike?
 You can rent one from Des Moines’ Bike Share program Des Moines BCycle.

 Visit the Iowa State Fairgrounds.